 The Miller's Store

 The miller was obviously also a cobbler, using portions of leather belting and a cobblers last for repairs.
-Behind are some kitchen scales, also some iron wedges used to split logs.
-On the floor under the bench are a chicken feeder, a water trough and a drinking fountain from the cowshed where a nesting box was also found.
-Standing by the wall are a honey extractor, a turf lifting spade, a wide fork, a leek planting tool and a besom brush, with a scythe, an axe, a long cleaning brush and various oddments hanging from the rack above.
+On the floor under the bench are a chick feeder, a water trough and a drinking fountain from the cowshed where a nesting box was also found.
+A carpet sweeper rests against the bench while a foot bellows stands in the middle of the floor.
+Standing by the wall are a honey extractor drum, a double-ended saw, a wide fork, a leek planting tool and a besom brush, with a scythe, an axe, a long cleaning brush and various oddments hanging from the rack above.